aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/calculate-formulas/using-formulatext-function-in-aspose-cells/_index.md

 // Calculate the workbook
 workbook.calculateFormula();

-// Print the results of A2, It will now print the text of the formula inside cell A1 console.log(cellA2.getStringValue());
+// Print the result of A2; it will now print the text of the formula inside cell A1 console.log(cellA2.getStringValue());
 ```
 ## **Console Output**